 To help address these and other challenges, IUCN, with support from the UK Government, launched the Knowledge and Tools for Forest Landscape Restoration (Know-For-FLR) project in 2012.

-Click below to learn more about our work to:
+Click below to learn more about how we:

 Where We Work

-Knowledge For FLR is entering its second year.
-Already we've partnered with more than a dozen organizations across the world to improve the way knowledge on restoration is used and understood.
+Under the Knowledge For FLR project, we've already partnered with more than a dozen organizations across the world to improve the way knowledge on restoration is used and understood.
 The map below presents some of our main project areas and places where we hope to begin supporting work soon.
 These countries and regions represent those that either have great potential for restoration, great need and interest, or are places where IUCN and our members and partners have worked in the past to deliver real benefits to people and the planet.
-This list is not exhaustive.
-Check back often as our partnerships and project areas grow.